treno-solutions/web3-open-risk-framework/indicator.md

 Describe the step-by-step process for calculating the indicator.
 This section ensures reproducibility and transparency.

 Example structure:

 - Data Source: Pull historical price data from on-chain oracles or off-chain APIs (e.g., CoinGecko, Chainlink).
 - Cleaning: Handle missing values, outliers, and ensure consistent time intervals.
 - Return Calculation: Compute daily log returns from closing prices.
 - Volatility Calculation: Calculate the standard deviation of returns.
 - Annualization: Multiply by √252 to annualize daily volatility.
 - Rolling Window: Apply a 30-day rolling average to smooth the signal.
-- Benchmarking: Compare the asset’s volatility to ETH or BTC as baseline.
+- Benchmarking: Compare the asset's volatility to ETH or BTC as baseline.

 Optional additions:

 - Clustering: Identify volatility regimes (low vs. high) with thresholds.
 - Charting: Include historical volatility chart for visual representation.